FrontEndFoxes/curriculum/workshop/mini2.md

 </transition-group>
 ```

 `transition-group` will render as a `v-layout` component now.
-Class `wrap` is needed to wrap grid elements to the next row (it replaces the `wrap` attribute of `v-layout`).
+The class `wrap` is needed to wrap grid elements to the next row (it replaces the `wrap` attribute of `v-layout`).
 We also gave our new transition a name `slide`.

-Now we can use CSS classes to describe slide transition:
+Now we can use CSS classes to describe the slide transition - add these classes to the CSS in `App.vue`:

 ```
 .slide-enter-active {